rajrana177375/task-management/README.md

 - Kanban Board or Gantt Chart: Provide a visual representation of tasks using a Kanban board or Gantt chart.
 Users can easily view the status of tasks, their dependencies, and the overall progress of a project.

 - Task Templates: Offer pre-defined task templates or the ability to create custom templates for frequently recurring tasks or projects.
 This feature simplifies task creation and ensures consistency in task management.

+- Tags and Labels: Allow users to assign tags or labels to tasks, making it easier to search, filter, and group related tasks together.

+- Data Sync and Cloud Storage: Implement data synchronization across multiple devices and store task data securely in the cloud.
+This ensures users can access their tasks from anywhere and maintain consistency across devices.

+- Reporting and Analytics: Provide analytics and reports on task completion rates, team performance, and individual productivity.
+This allows users to assess progress and make data-driven decisions.

+- Integration with Calendars and Third-Party Apps: Allow users to sync their tasks with external calendars, such as Google Calendar or Outlook, and integrate with other productivity tools like Slack or Trello for seamless workflow management.